 Lipoproteins are made up of a surface and an inner core, both of these being water-soluble.
 Here are some of the most commonly known lipoproteins:

 Hyperlipidaemia is the term that describes high levels of either cholesterol or triglycerides or both of these together in the blood.
-It is associated with increased risk of angina, stroke, peripheral arterial disease and a heart attack since plaque builds up on the artery walls preventing blood flow to areas such as the heart and brain.
+It is associated with increased risk of angina, ischaemic & haemorrhagic strokes, peripheral arterial disease and a heart attack since plaque builds up on the artery walls preventing blood flow to areas such as the heart and brain.

-Cholesterol levels are measured by taking a blood sample either with a syringe or by finger-prick.
+Cholesterol levels are measured by taking a blood sample either with a syringe or by using a blood testing meter.
 The sample is often taken after 10-12 hours of fasting so that test results won’t be affected by any food you are still digesting.
 However, the non-HDL test which measures total cholesterol minus HDL cholesterol does not require you to fast beforehand.

 Your level of risk of developing cardiovascular disease can be calculated by taking the following factors into account: